Assessment and exam arrangements

 - progress to the next year of study when the next academic year starts in September.

-Some exams will take place on campus in exam rooms (unless you are registered as studying online).
-You will need to wear a face covering (unless exempt) and we encourage you to get tested regularly.
+Some exams will take place on campus in exam rooms.
+The government suggests that you continue to wear a face covering in crowded and enclosed spaces where you may come into contact with other people you do not normally meet.
 You should not attend if you have coronavirus symptoms.

 Some schools will run timed online exams that need to be opened, completed and submitted in a set number of hours.
 You will be told a finish time for your exam.
 For most exams you will need to submit your work by this finish time.
 For some, you may have 30 minutes after the finish time to upload your answers.